docker/compose/README.md

 (No more installing Postgres on your laptop!)

-Then type `docker-compose up`, and Compose will start and run your entire app.
+Then type `fig up`, and fig will start and run your entire app.

 There are commands to: